salfaris/shared-kmbook-content/content/extras/misc.md

 An academic year in the UK usually spans from September to May.
 ‘Term' is just another word for semester.
 Typically there are 3 terms:

--**Autumn Term** : from September to December (Winter Break) -**Spring Term** : from January to March (Easter Break) -**Summer Term** : April to May
+- **Autumn Term** : from September to December (Winter Break).
+- **Spring Term** : from January to March (Easter Break).
+- **Summer Term** : April to May (Summer Break).
-Dates differ based on your degree course, you should be briefed precisely about the exact dates by your uni during your first week
+  Dates differ based on your degree course, you should be briefed precisely about the exact dates by your university on their websites or during your induction week.

 ## Can I drive in UK?